Drug Shortages and Discontinuations

 - See CPS Otitis Externa for alternative antibacterial otic drops for treating bacterial OE.
 CPS is available through SHIRP.

-Clioquinol 3%/ Flumethasone pivalate 0.02% topical cream
+Clioquinol 3%/ flumethasone pivalate 0.02% topical cream

 Locacorten® Vioform® cream.
-Estimated availability of mid-October/24
+Estimated availability is Sep 2025.

 - Lotriderm® and Vioform® HC∗ are combination antifungal/corticosteroid creams that may be suitable alternatives